 Dan Ross [Danna], RAFVR, WW2.

 James Oliver [ Jimmack ].
 Landed with his regiment ahead of the troops on D-Day.
 He was part of a team that cleared the mines on the beaches.

-David Erskine BEM, Royal Engineers.
-Award British Empire Medal for pulling a Canadian pilot out of a burning plane just after D-Day.
+David Erskine, BEM, Royal Engineers, awarded the British Empire Medal for helping to pull a Canadian pilot out of a burning plane just after D-Day in Normandy.

 Jackie MacRae, Seaforth Highlanders, WW2.